ECOVACS And Its New DEEBOT X8 PRO OMNI Win Two Global Product Technology Innovation Awards At IFA 2024

 At IFA, ECOVACS also showcases a wide range of service robots, including the new DEEBOT T50 PRO OMNI, the robotic window cleaner WINBOT W2 PRO OMNI, and the robotic lawn mower GOAT G1-1600, all designed to provide users with a hands-free, intelligent cleaning experience.

 As a pioneer in service robotics sector, ECOVACS has been dedicated to the innovation of service robotics for 26 years.
-Leveraging its self-owned supply chain and intelligent manufacturing capabilities, ECOVACS continues to make breakthroughs in core robotics technology with a global vision.
+Leveraging its self-owned supply chain and intelligent manufacturing capabilities, ECOVACS continues to make breakthroughs in core robotics technology.
+With a global vision, ECOVACS tailors differentiated cleaning solutions to meet the needs of different markets.
+In addition to its flagship robotic vacuum cleaners, the introduction of the GOAT robotic lawn mower, featuring“robotic vision” technology, has brought a more convenient, efficient, aesthetically pleasing, and safe lawn care experience to the European market, where it has been well-received by consumers.

 According to the latest financial report, in the first half of 2024, the overseas business income of the ECOVACS ROBOTICS increased by 11.3% year-on-year, accounting for 39.3% of the total income of the brand.
 Sales income in the European market grew by 42% year-on-year.
 Today, ECOVACS ROBOTICS products have reached over 170 major markets worldwide, serving more than 28 million families globally.

-Committed to the mission of "Robotics for All", ECOVACS will continue to create service robotic solutions that cover more aspects of lifestyle and production to meet the diverse needs of consumers worldwide.
+Committed to the mission of“Robotics for All”, ECOVACS will continue to invest in research and development as well as innovation, creating service robotic solutions that cover more aspects of lifestyle and production to meet the diverse needs of consumers worldwide.

 Legal Disclaimer: